PowerToys Awake utility

 Keep screen on

-While PowerToys Awake can keep the computer awake indefinitely or temporarily, in its default state the displays connected to the machine will turn off, even though the computer won't go to sleep.
-If you need the displays to be available, use the Keep screen on switch, which will ensure that all monitors remain on.
+While PowerToys Awake can keep the computer awake indefinitely or temporarily, in its default state the displays connected to the machine will turn off.
+If you need the displays to be available, use the Keep screen on switch, which will keep displays active.

 To manage the execution of the tool from the system tray, right-click on the PowerToys Awake icon.